Making sense of the challenges and defining new strategies

-Over the past twenty years, the open movement has strived for a more democratic digital future.
-It has been a driving force behind numerous initiatives contributing to the democratization of knowledge and information.
-Wikipedia and the widespread adoption of open access in scientific research are shining examples of such endeavors resulting in immense benefits that extend to all of us.
+For over twenty years, the open movement has strived for a more democratic digital future.
+It has been a driving force behind numerous initiatives contributing to the democratization of knowledge, information, and culture.
+However, in today’s highly concentrated digital environment, openness serves as both a challenge to concentrations of power and its enabler – this is the Paradox of Open.